 - 1. The above recitals are accurate and also constitute findings of the Commission. - 2.
 Findings pursuant to Article 10:

-The Historical Preservation Commission has determined that the proposed work is compatible with the character of the landmark as described in the designation report.
+The Historical Preservation Commission has determined that the proposed work is compatible with the character of the Telegraph Hill Historic District as described in the designation report dated August, 1985.